lifemikey/objectstorage-swift/FAQ.md

 ## Can a sub-User access {{site.data.keyword.objectstorageshort}}?

 Any [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window} user with appropriate permissions can access and interact with {{site.data.keyword.objectstorageshort}}.
 If permissions are not granted, the {{site.data.keyword.objectstorageshort}} menu option does not appear within the {{site.data.keyword.slportal}}.
 For more information about granting or removing permissions for {{site.data.keyword.objectstorageshort}}, see [Managing an {{site.data.keyword.objectstorageshort}} User](/docs/infrastructure/objectstorage-swift?topic=objectstorage-swift-OSSSLPortal).

-## Can a User Have Edgecast CDN and StorageLayer Permissions Granted but be Prohibited from Accessing {{site.data.keyword.objectstorageshort}}?

-If a user has the Manage CDN Account, Manage CDN File Transfers and Manage StorageLayer permissions, the user automatically has access to {{site.data.keyword.objectstorageshort}}, as well.
-At the current time, you can't grant access to CDN and StorageLayer while you prohibit access to {{site.data.keyword.objectstorageshort}}, or vice versa.

-Effective of **31 March 2019**, IBM Cloud will no longer support the Content Delivery Network (CDN) feature with Cloud Object Storage Swift.
-{:important}

 ## What is the file upload limit of {{site.data.keyword.objectstorageshort}}?